nintanuki/pygame-air-hockey/README.md

 ### Air Hockey
 A simple air hockey game made in Pygame.
-Everything is drawn in pygame, no image files or sprites are used.
-I used the logic from [Clear Code's pong tutorial](https://www.youtube.com/watch?v=Qf3-aDXG8q4) to get started.
-However the math and logic behind making the physics of an air hockey game work appear to be more complicated than I anticipated.
-This is a work in progress.
-I will return to it when I am more knowledgeable.
+Everything is drawn in Pygame, no image files or sprites are used.
+I used the logic from [Clear Code's pong tutorial](https://www.youtube.com/watch?v=Qf3-aDXG8q4) as the basis.